-Oh buoy !
+Oh buoy!
 At Kingston 1000 Island Cruises their theme is food, fun and entertainment ships!
-They are committed to fine food services, interactive entertainment and first rate service aboard all of our vessels.
-To guests they offer daily sightseeing cruises, private charters and a complete dining experience.
+They are committed to fine food services, interactive entertainment and first-rate service aboard all of our vessels.
+To guests, they offer daily sightseeing cruises, private charters and complete dining experiences.

 Why not stray from the traditional romance and go for something a little more thrilling?
 Explore Kingston’s spooky side with that tour takes you through Kingston’s old Sydenham Ward.
 The Haunted Walk Experience features haunted hotels, hidden burial grounds, grave robbings, hangings at the old courthouse, and Kingston’s famous haunted courtyard.
 Many supernatural encounters!

 How about getting away from the city lights?
 Southern Ontario is rapidly losing its dark skies.
 L&A County Dark Sky Viewing Area is the most southerly point in Ontario where the night sky is so pristine, offering a night sky experience very similar to what was available more than 100 years ago.
 The viewing area is open year-round from dusk until dawn, and you don’t need to make reservations – just come and enjoy.